open/close all folders

 - Slings and bullets are a ranged weapon available for use in Icewind Dale.

-- In Lunar: Silver Star Harmony, one of the early weapons in the game is a sling.
+- In Lunar: The Silver Star and each of its several remakes, one of the early weapons in the game is a sling.

-- In Space Quest II, Roger has to improvise a sling with his jockstrap in order to knock out a security guard.
+- In Space Quest II: Vohaul's Revenge, Roger has to improvise a sling with his jockstrap in order to knock out a security guard.

 - In ADOM even regular slings are quite decent weapons, and one of the best artifact weapons is a sling.